190n/gnuplot-bitmap/README.md

 ## Usage

-- Clone this repository with `--recursive-submodules` in order to fetch the STB header.
+- Clone this repository with `--recurse-submodules` in order to fetch the STB header.
 - Compile:

 ```sh